-In addition to the following accreditation goals, Littleton Public Schools has established a District Achievement Goal that states: Ninety percent of all students will be on or above grade level in reading, math, writing, and science.
+In addition to the following accreditation goals, Littleton Public Schools has established a District Achievement Goal that states: One hundred percent of LPS students will graduate prepared for meaningful post-secondary opportunities.

 - To improve student learning, a minimum of one year's growth in one year's time in reading, writing, and math will be demonstrated by the Colorado Growth Model. - To close the learning gap, students in underperforming subgroups will achieve more than a year's growth in a year's time in reading, writing, and math as demonstrated by CMAS results and supported by other information. - To measure student achievement in content areas other than reading, writing, and math, 75-85 percent of all students will achieve at grade level as defined in district adopted curricula and demonstrated by classroom assessment results.
 Those results show 82 percent of all LPS students are achieving on or above grade level.